Interstate 80 in Pennsylvania: Northeastern Pennsylvania

 Around exit 298, I-80 approaches the Stroudsburg and East Stroudsburg areas in the eastern Pocono Mountains, a more suburban and populated region home to East Stroudsburg University of Pennsylvania.
 Stroudsburg is also the county seat for Monroe County.
 PA 611 follows I-80 closely through the area between exits 298 and 310, acting as a local alternative.
 Exit 298 is only a westbound exit and eastbound entrance, connecting to PA 611 in Scotrun.
-Exit 299 serves PA 715 in Tannersville, as well as a local outlet mall.
+Exit 299 serves PA 715 in Tannersville, as well as the Pocono Premium Outlets near by.
 Exit 302 on the eastbound side and exit 304 on the westbound side connect to PA 33 and US 209, which connect to Easton and Allentown toward the south.
 Exit 302 in both directions also serves PA 611 in Bartonsville.
 I-80 and US 209 are concurrent with each other through most of Stroudsburg and East Stroudsburg, between exits 304 and 309.
 Exit 303 is an only eastbound exit and westbound entrance that connects to PA 611 (signed as Ninth Street), serving Arlington Heights.
-Exits 305, 306, and 307 all serve downtown Stroudsburg, with exit 305 serving US 209 Business and exit 307 serving PA 611 and PA 191, the three main local thoroughfares through the town.
-Exit 308 serves downtown East Stroudsburg and the East Stroudsburg University of Pennsylvania.
+Exits 305, 306, and 307 all serve downtown Stroudsburg, with exit 305 serving US 209 Business and exit 307 serving PA 611 and PA 191, the three main local thoroughfares through the Stroudsburg.
+Exit 308 serves downtown East Stroudsburg and East Stroudsburg University of Pennsylvania.

 I-80 splits with US 209 at exit 309, which also serves PA 447.
 Shortly after at exit 310 (the easternmost interchange in Pennsylvania), PA 611 intersects I-80 for the last time before starting its southerly route down the Delaware River, gradually moving away from I-80.
 I-80 continues east into the Delaware Water Gap, entering the state of New Jersey via the Delaware Water Gap Toll Bridge, with eastbound signage pointing toward New York City.